MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/introduction.md

 Use this guide to install the Dynamics GP Web Client.
 This documentation explains how to install the web components in the most common configurations.

-You can also find content in [PartnerSource](https://mbs.microsoft.com/customersource/northamerica/GP/learning/documentation/system-requirements/dynamicsgpresource#gp2018rtm).
+You can also find content in the [Microsoft Dynamics GP Resource Directory](../resources.md) article.

 ## Main steps in installing the Microsoft Dynamics GP Web Components